 Calla lilies have leaves that look like swords that go well with their white, pink, red, purple, orange, and yellow flowers.
 A single bulb can grow several flowers in one season.

-These flowers are from Malawi and South Africa, although they are now grown all over the world.
+Although these flowers are from Malawi and South Africa, they are now grown worldwide.
 Their growing season is in the summer.

-The calla lily represents gratitude, appreciation, and admiration.
-As the flower for the 6 year anniversary, the couple can celebrate by remembering the beauty 6 years together can bring, along with the memories.
+Calla lily flowers symbolize gratitude, appreciation, and admiration.
+As the flower for the 6th anniversary, the couple can celebrate by remembering the beauty six years together can bring, along with the memories.

 The 7th Anniversary – Freesia

-The freesia flower is known for its sweet scent and able to live in a vase for a while.
-The flowers grow from a corm on one side of the stems, which can hold up to 12 blooms in orange, pink, blue, lavender, white, and yellow.
+The freesia flower is known for its sweet scent and can live in a vase for a while.
+The flowers grow from a corm on one side of the stems, holding up to 12 blooms in orange, pink, blue, lavender, white, and yellow.

 Freesias come from South America and typically start to bloom from January to April.
-They symbolize friendship, trust, and thoughtfulness.
-As the 7th anniversary flower, a couple can use this time to mark their trust for one another.
+The freesia flower symbolizes friendship, trust, and thoughtfulness.
+As the 7th anniversary flower, a couple can use this time to mark their faith in one another.

 The 8th Anniversary – Lilac

-The lilac is a shrub that grows 10 canes that produce small flowers in purple, blue, and magenta that grow in bunches.
+The lilac is a shrub that grows ten canes and produces small flowers in purple, blue, and magenta bunches.
 They can grow anytime in the spring.

-Lilacs are originally from Asia and easter Europe.
+Lilacs are initially from Asia and Eastern Europe.
 These flowers represent the 8th year of marriage.

 The 9th Anniversary – Bird of Paradise

 It is the 9th-anniversary flower and represents splendor and magnificence.
-The couple can celebrate the splendid and wonderful years together during this time.
+The couple can celebrate the splendid and beautiful years together during this time.

 The 10th Anniversary – Daffodils

-Daffodils are bulbs that are planted in the fall to bloom in the springtime.
+Daffodils are bulbs planted in the fall to bloom in the springtime.
 They bloom in yellow, white, and orange-colored flowers.
 These perennials grow well in most parts of North America.

-Daffodils are originally from Northern Europe but can grow in other mild parts of the world as well.
-The most popular type of daffodil blooms in white or yellow, with six petals.
-One stem can grow one to 20 flowers, making them a popular spring bloom.
+These plants are originally native to Northern Europe but can grow in other mild parts of the world—the most popular type of daffodil blooms in white or yellow, with six petals.
+One stem can grow to 20 flowers, making them a popular spring bloom.

-Daffodils represent all the memories that the first decade of marriage brings to a couple.
-The flowers have a deep symbolic association with spirituality, positive energy, happiness, and friendship.
+These lovely flowers represent all the memories that the first decade of marriage brings to a couple.
+Daffodil flowers symbolize spirituality, positive energy, happiness, and friendship.
 One daffodil may not be significant, but several in a bouquet create a beautiful scene to enjoy.

 The 11th Anniversary – Tulips

-Tulips are well-known throughout the world for their egg-shaped blooms that come in pink, peach, white, yellow, purple, among other colors.
+Tulips are well-known worldwide for their egg-shaped blooms that come in pink, peach, white, yellow, and purple, among other colors.
 They grow from bulbs in March and through the springtime.
 These flowers are originally from Central Asia.

 The tulip is the flower for the 11th year of marriage and means love’s declaration.
-Whilst different color tulips can convey different symbolic meanings they’re commonly associated with feelings of peace, purity, joy, and enthusiasm.
+Whilst different color tulips convey different symbolic meanings, they’re commonly associated with feelings of peace, purity, joy, and enthusiasm.

 The 12th Anniversary – Peonies

-The peony bush grows large, fluffy flowers that smell great and come in colors such as pink, white, maroon, yellow, and coral.
-They grow in the springtime and are from Europe, Asia, and Western North America.
+The peony bush grows large, fluffy flowers that smell great and come in pink, white, maroon, yellow, and coral.
+They grow in spring from Europe, Asia, and Western North America.

-Peonies are known to represent romance, compassion, good luck, prosperity, happy marriage, and even bashfulness.
+Peony flowers symbolize romance, compassion, good luck, prosperity, happy marriage, and bashfulness.
 A couple can be happy for their 12 years together with these flowers.

 The 13th Anniversary – Chrysanthemum

 Chrysanthemums are also called mums and grow in the fall, although they can grow throughout other seasons.
-These flowers come from China and come in beautiful colors of yellow, violet, and red.
+These flowers come from China in beautiful yellow, violet, and red colors.
 These flowers grow in mounds with many petals.

-Mums symbolize friendship, trust, joy, optimism, longevity, and fidelity.
-A spouse being given a bouquet of mums on their 13th anniversary will know that their significant other is joyful about their union.
+Chrysanthemums symbolize friendship, trust, joy, optimism, longevity, and fidelity.
+A spouse given a bouquet of mums on their 13th anniversary will know their significant other is joyful about their union.

 The 14th Anniversary – Dahlias